 Let’s take a journey back in time…

 Here at Renaissance, we’ve been accelerating learning for all for over 30 years.
 Although we’re a global business now, we’re actually very proud of our humble beginnings.
-2019 marks 20 years since we began operating in the UK, so we’re taking this opportunity to share our history and how we got to be where we are today.
+Learn more about our history and how we got to be where we are today!

 Introducing the magic of reading to the next generation